Roots and Radishes

 Notes

-1. Store/freeze: Store walnuts in an airtight container and keep in a cool, dry place for up to six months.
+1. Store/freeze: Store walnuts in an airtight container and keep in a cool, dry place for up to three months.
 You can also freeze them in an airtight container with little airspace, and freeze for up to three months.

 2. Cook time: Check the walnuts at 12 minutes to see if they seem done.
 15 minutes can be too long for some ovens, so smaller pieces of walnuts and edges will burn quickly!
 A tip that the walnuts are done is that the look toasted and smell fragrant.